sihensel/docs/git.md

 git clone git@github.com:username/your-repository.git
 ```

-This way, ssh is enabled OOTB and you don't have to enter your password or change your repo any more.
+This way, ssh is enabled out of the box and you don't have to enter your password or change your repo any more.
 Alternatively, Github Tokens can also be used for authentication.